NBA Playoffs: LeBron James’ 44 helps Cleveland Cavaliers even series with Boston Celtics

 “He’s the best in the game at evaluating the court and figuring out what he wants and where he wants it,” Stevens said.
 “The thing about it is that you just have to battle.
 You just have to make it as hard as possible, because he’s going to find a matchup that he ultimately wants.”

-Stevens considered changing his starting lineup, but decided to stick with the same first five _ Brown, Jayson Tatum, Marcus Morris, Al Horford, and Terry Rozier _ as the first three games.
+Stevens considered changing his starting lineup, but decided to stick with the same first five – Brown, Jayson Tatum, Marcus Morris, Al Horford, and Terry Rozier – as the first three games.

 Boston’s starters held their own, but none of them was able to match James when it mattered most.